bryanjbrooks/PlantWise/Documentation/README.md

     - `Lists/` - Contains lists of climate zones and plants used in the database
       - `ClimateZones/` - Lists of climate zones by zip code from the PRISM Climate Group at Oregon State University
         - `ak_zipcode_2023.csv` - List of Alaska zip codes and their climate zones in csv format
-        - `climate_zones_by_2023_zip.csv` - Combined list of Alaska, Hawaii, Puerto Rico, and continental US zip codes and their climate zones
+        - `climate_zones_by_2023_zip.csv` - Combined list of Alaska, Hawaii, Puerto Rico, and continental US zip codes and their climate zones in csv format
         - `hi_zipcode_2023.csv` - List of Hawaii zip codes and their climate zones in csv format
-        - `pr_zipcode_2023.csv` - List of Puerto Rico zip codes and their climate zones
+        - `pr_zipcode_2023.csv` - List of Puerto Rico zip codes and their climate zones in csv format
-        - `us_zipcode_2023.csv` - List of continental US zip codes and their climate zones
+        - `us_zipcode_2023.csv` - List of continental US zip codes and their climate zones in csv format
+        - `USClimateZones.json` - List of all US (AK, HI, PR, continental US) zip codes and their climate zones in json format
       - `Plants/` - Contains JSON lists of planting times for various plants and their climate zones
         - `fruit_planting_guides.json` - List of fruits and their planting guides
         - `herb_planting_guides.json` - List of herbs and their planting guides